1. Purpose of Policy

 4.8.2 Quality assurance practices will be governed by the Quality and Standards Framework.

-• Committee/Board Reviews and Self-Reviews – Managerial Policy
+• Committee/Board Reviews and Self-Reviews – Operational Policy

 • Program Review – Procedures

-4.8.4 The University will comply with the Provider Registration Standards of the Higher Education Standards Framework (‘the Standards’) and the Tertiary Education Quality and Standards Agency (TEQSA) Act (2011)
+4.8.4 The University will comply with the Higher Education Standards Framework (‘Threshold Standards’) and the Tertiary Education Quality and Standards Agency (TEQSA) Act (2011)

-4.8.5 The University will notify TEQSA of any material changes in accordance with the TEQSA Act (2011) and the Notification of Material Changes - Managerial Policy.
+4.8.5 The University will notify TEQSA of any material changes in accordance with the TEQSA Act (2011) and TEQSA’s Material change notification policy and the University’s Material Change Notifications – Procedures.

 4.9 Financial management